 In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting (Topic 718.)
 ASU 2016-09 includes provisions intended to simplify various aspects related to how share-based payments are accounted for and presented in the financial statements.
 Under ASU 2016-09, excess tax benefits and certain tax deficiencies will no longer be recorded in additional paid-in capital ("APIC").
 Instead, they will record all excess tax benefits and tax deficiencies as income tax expense or benefit in the income statement, and APIC pools will be eliminated.
 In addition, the guidance requires excess tax benefits be presented as an operating activity on the statement of cash flows rather than as a financing activity.
 ASU 2016-09 also permits an accounting policy election for the impact of forfeitures on the recognition of expense for share-based payment awards.
 Forfeitures can be estimated, as required today, or recognized when they occur.
-This guidance is effective for public business entities for interim and annual reporting periods beginning after December 15, 2016, and for nonpublic business entities annual reporting periods beginning after December 15, 2017, and interim periods within the reporting periods beginning after December 15, 2018.
+This guidance is effective for public business entities for interim and annual reporting periods beginning after December 15, 2016, and for nonpublic business entities annual reporting periods beginning after December 15, 2018.
 Early adoption is permitted, but all of the guidance must be adopted in the same period.
-The Company plans to adopt ASU 2016-09 on January 1, 2018.
+The Company early adopted the ASU as of January 1, 2017.
 The Company plans to recognize forfeitures as they occur.
-The adoption of the ASU will not have a material effect on the company's financial statements or Disclosures.
-The adoption of ASU 2016-09 could result in increased volatility to income tax expense that is reported related to excess tax benefits and tax.
+The early adoption of the ASU did not have a material effect on the company's financial statements or disclosures.